stuartblavatnik/Rectangles/README.md

 I'd be asking the following questions based on the definitions given for the algorithms:

-Can a rectangle be classified as contained and adjacent?
+Can a rectangle be classified as contained and adjacent simultaneously?
+Can rectangles be classified as adjacent if they share a common corner?